bbatsov/emacsredux/_posts/2013-03-28-network-utilities.markdown

 ---

-A little known feature of Emacs is that it provides basic wrappers from various command-line network utilities.
-Here's a few Emacs commands for you to try out:
+A little known feature of Emacs is that it provides basic wrappers for various command-line (unix) network utilities.
+Here are a few Emacs commands for you to try out:

 * `M-x ping`